 Duration: 2020 to 2022

-PELARD-N is an European Union (EU)-funded project being implemented in partnership with Human Rights Focus (HURIFO) and Soleterre operating in the districts of Amuru, Gulu, Lamwo and Nwoya.
-This project aims to protect and empower land rights defenders in post-conflict Northern Uganda through creating a conducive working environment for Human Rights Defenders (HRDs) working on land rights issues.
+PELARD-N was an European Union (EU)-funded project being implemented in partnership with Human Rights Focus (HURIFO) and Soleterre operating in the districts of Amuru, Gulu, Lamwo and Nwoya.
+This project aimed to protect and empower land rights defenders in post-conflict Northern Uganda through creating a conducive working environment for Human Rights Defenders (HRDs) working on land rights issues.

-The specific objectives of this project include capacity building for 60 land rights defenders, allowing HRDs to better detect and prevent security risks, and to understand the local, national and global HRD protection mechanisms.
-Skills will be boosted for monitoring, documentation and reporting of land-related human rights abuses that are prevalent throughout the region, impeding socioeconomic development.
+The specific objectives of this project included capacity building for 60 land rights defenders, allowing HRDs to better detect and prevent security risks, and to understand the local, national and global HRD protection mechanisms.
+Skills were boosted for monitoring, documentation and reporting of land-related human rights abuses that are prevalent throughout the region, impeding socioeconomic development.

-PELARD-N will target 700,000 disadvantaged individuals from local communities throughout Amuru, Gulu, Lamwo, & Nwoya.
+PELARD-N targeted 700,000 disadvantaged individuals from local communities throughout Amuru, Gulu, Lamwo, & Nwoya.